-QFES also actively participates in a range of national forums including the Commissioners and Chief Officers Strategic Committee, Australia-New Zealand Emergency Management Committee and its sub-committees, and the Australasian Fire and Emergency Service Authorities Council (AFAC) to inform and influence the development of future focused operational and strategic research and policy.
+QFES also actively participates in a range of national forums including AFAC, the AFAC Commissioners and Chief Officers Strategic Committee, and the Australia-New Zealand Emergency Management Committee and its sub-committees, to inform and influence the development of future focused operational and strategic research and policy.

-Further information about how QFES is responding to these environmental factors can be found in Our performance (refer pages 27-63).
+Further information about how QFES is responding to these environmental factors can be found in Our performance (refer pages 24-62).